PoorOtterBob/Presentation/README.md

 # Presentation
-Presentation on group meeting in Data Intelligence Lab
+Presentation on group meeting in Data Intelligence Lab or invated representation.